Kepler-452

-Kepler-452 is a G-type main-sequence star located about 1,800 light-years away from Earth in the Cygnus constellation.
+Kepler-452 is a G-type subgiant star located about 1,810 light-years away from Earth in the Cygnus constellation.
 Although similar in temperature to the Sun, it is 20% brighter, 3.7% more massive and 11% larger.
 Alongside this, the star is approximately six billion years old and possesses a high metallicity.
-Thus, Kepler-452 can be considered a solar twin, although it could be considered a solar analog due to its age.

 Nomenclature and history

 Prior to Kepler observation, Kepler-452 had the 2MASS catalogue number 2MASS 19440088+4416392.
 In the Kepler Input Catalog, it has the designation of KIC 8311864.
 When it was found to have a transiting planet candidate, it was given the Kepler object of interest number of KOI-7016.

 Planetary candidates were detected around the star by NASA's Kepler Mission, a mission tasked with discovering planets in transit around their stars.
 The transit method that Kepler uses involves detecting dips in brightness of stars.
 These dips in brightness can be interpreted as planets whose orbits pass in front of their stars from the perspective of Earth, although other phenomena can also be responsible which is why the term "planetary candidate" is used.

 Following the acceptance of the discovery paper, the Kepler team referred to the star as Kepler-452, which is the normal procedure for naming exoplanets discovered by the spacecraft.
 Hence, this is the name usually used by the public to refer to the star and its planet.

 Candidate planets that are associated with stars studied by the Kepler Mission are assigned the designations ".01", ".02", and so on, after the star's name, in the order of discovery.
 If planet candidates are detected simultaneously, then the ordering follows the order of orbital periods from shortest to longest.
 Following these rules, there was only one candidate planet detected, with an orbital period of 384.843 days.
 The name Kepler-452 derives directly from the fact that the star is the catalogued 452nd star discovered by Kepler to have confirmed planets.

 The designation b, derives from the order of discovery.
 The designation of b is given to the first planet orbiting a given star, followed by the other lowercase letters of the alphabet.
 In the case of Kepler-452, there was only one planet, so only the letter b is used.